Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Introduction

-However, under several astrophysical circumstances, the particle’s gyro-radius can surpass the maximum coherence length of the turbulence.
-For instance, the transport of supra-thermal particles in the vicinity of a relativistic shock, the propagation of very high-energy cosmic rays within a galaxy, the transport of particles through a medium of active magnetic reconnection, where the generation of small-scale turbulence is governed by the dissipation of magnetic energy, etc. Despite the wide application of this regime in several astrophysical systems, it has gained little attention to date.
+{However, in certain astrophysical scenarios, the particle's gyro-radius can exceed the maximum coherence length of the turbulence.
+One example is the transport of supra-thermal particles near a relativistic shock, where sub-gyroscale turbulence is essential in scattering cosmic rays (CRs) and enabling them to complete enough Fermi cycles for efficient acceleration \citep{lemoine_2006b}.
+Additionally, such situations can also arise when the gyro-radius of highly energetic charged particles become comparable to albeit less than the Hillas limit of the system exceeding any length scale where fluctuations can occur in the system \citep{reichherzer_2022_proceeding}.} Despite the wide application of this regime in several astrophysical systems, it has gained little attention to date.
 Although some recent research has been devoted to studying this under-explored field, it has primarily focused on the problem of spatial transport \citep{cesse_2001}.
 For example, \cite{plotnikov_2011} developed an analytical formulation of the spatial transport coefficients compatible with the numerical results for an intense small-scale random magnetic field.
-Furthermore, the work by \cite{subedi_2017} is worth noting, which studies charged particle diffusion in three-dimensional isotropic turbulent magnetic fields without a mean field.
+Furthermore, the work by \cite{subedi_2017} is worth noting, which studies {the spatial diffusion of the } charged particle in three-dimensional isotropic turbulent magnetic fields without a mean field. {\cite{dundovic_2020} studied the transport of energetic particles in a synthetic magnetostatic turbulence, which in a way extended the work by \citep{subedi_2017}.}

-In this paper, we examine the momentum diffusive transport of charged particles in high-energy (or rigidity) regime with $R_{l}/l_{c}>>1$, where $R_{l}$ is the gyro-radius of the particle and $l_{c}$ is the highest correlation length of the turbulence.
-Using an asymptotic analysis of the quasilinear diffusion coefficient, we estimate the transport coefficients corresponding to this regime.
+In this {work}, we examine the momentum diffusive transport of charged particles in high-energy (or rigidity) regime with $R_{l}/l_{c}>>1$, where $R_{l}$ is the gyro-radius of the particle and $l_{c}$ is the highest correlation length of the turbulence. {A possible scenario that illustrates this concept involves a particle undergoing acceleration through turbulent processes in a large-scale turbulent environment.
+As the particle continues to accelerate, it will eventually reach a point where its gyro-radius exceeds the correlation length of the turbulence that is accelerating it.
+This work seeks to address the question of whether the particle's motion will continue to be influenced by the turbulence, despite having surpassed its correlation length.
+To investigate this question, we focus on a turbulence spectrum that exhibits power at scales smaller than the gyro-radius of the particle, but not at the scale of the gyro-radius itself.} Using an asymptotic analysis of the quasilinear diffusion coefficient, we estimate the transport coefficients corresponding to this regime.
 We also demonstrate the impact of the interplay between stochastic Fermi acceleration due to small-scale turbulence and synchrotron loss on the spectrum of non-thermal particles.